 The national laboratory (INRB) confirmed on 7 August 2018 that the current outbreak is of the Zaire Ebola virus, the most deadly strain and the same one that affected West Africa during the 2014-2016 outbreak.
 Zaire Ebola was also the virus found in the outbreak in Equateur province, in western DRC earlier in 2018, although a different strain than the one affecting the current outbreak.

 Overall, the geographic spread of the epidemic appears to be unpredictable, with scattered small clusters potentially occurring anywhere in the region.
-This pattern, along with the lack of visibility on the epidemiological situation, and now cases appearing in Goma, is both extremely worrying and makes ending the outbreak even more challenging.
+This pattern, along with the lack of visibility on the epidemiological situation, and flareups in former hotspots, is both extremely worrying and makes ending the outbreak even more challenging.

 30 Jul 2018